danielabar/meblog/src/markdown/activerecord-dependent-options.md

 end
 ```

-Similar to Scenario 8, this seems like a situation that could lead to an infinite delete/destroy loop with each side of the relationship trying to remove the other.
+Similar to [Scenario 7](../activerecord-dependent-options/#7-belongs-to-destroy-has-many-destroy), this seems like a situation that could lead to an infinite delete/destroy loop with each side of the relationship trying to remove the other.
 Let's see what happens:

 <details class="markdown-details">
 <summary class="markdown-summary">